compusciencing/compusciencing.github.io/_posts/2018-12-13-arms-final-report.md

 Though, TOML has proven to not be perfect for our needs.
 There are some use cases where we wish to write ARMS in a certain way that is simply not supported by TOML.
 For example, while specifying joints in ARMS, you must include a 'parent' and 'child' attribute to specify which shapes that joint connects.
 Because the code is written sequentially this results in situations where a joint between two objects could be many lines away from the shape it is actually in relation too.
 Therefore, we contemplated that idea of using indentation to show the relationship between a parent and child shape. i.e. A child shape would be made the child of another shape by being indented one tab underneath the parent shape.
 TOML ignores indentation though, so this is impossible with TOML.
 But, the benefits of creating our own syntax and parser would have to be weighed against the cost of doing so.
 I would estimate that one entire semester of work would have to be done by someone who has taken the Language and Machines course at MSU to catch that version up to where ARMS is now.

 The core of Armature is the Creator interface.
-A creator is responsible for taking a dictionary created from a parsed ARMS file and outputing it's generated file.
+A creator is responsible for taking a dictionary created from a parsed ARMS file and outputting it's generated file.
 One important feature of the Creators, is that they rely on having objects defined in the dictionary, but it doesn't know or care about how that dictionary is made.
 So a potential future parser is completely decoupled from how the Creators create their files.
 The only limitation is the parser would have to create those dictionary objects in a way that the Creators understand.

 # Features of ARMS